cjrl-98/christian-lagasca-brainflix/README.md

 ## How to start the site

-change directory into sprint 3 run : cd sprint-3
+change directory into sprint 3 <br>
+run : cd sprint-3

 start server by changing directory into server folder